cyber-prophet/bostrom-journal/BostromJournal001.md

 - delegating BOOT to a hero
 - claiming delegation rewards
 - hydrogen investminting
+- call contracts
 - exchanging tokens using pools
 - etc

-When signing a transaction, the neuron should set an amount of gas for executing the transaction and the cost of the gas in BOOT.
-In case of a large number of transactions (high network load), heroes may set their servers to accept those transactions of higher fee with higher priority.
+When signing a transaction, the neuron should set an amount of `gas` for executing the transaction and the 'gasPrice' cost of the gas in BOOT.

+Gas is the smallest unit or pricing value required to perform a transaction.
+Different transactions require different amounts of gas.
+The gas amount for a transaction is calculated as it is being processed.

+Each hero sets a `min-gas-price` value, and will only include transactions that have a gasPrice greater than their `min-gas-price`.

+The transaction fees are the product of gas and gasPrice.
+The higher the gasPrice/fees, the higher the chance that a transaction will get included in a block.

 As for now (the network is still underloaded), many heroes accept transactions at a zero-cost gas.

+Bostrom programmed the way that transactions consist of cyberlinks, a fee check will not apply.
+But `gas` amount still needs be provided.
+This means that the creating cyberlinks is regulated only by VOLT tokens balance, and doesn't require of spending any BOOT tokens.

 ### Staking mechanism - encouraging desired behavior in agents (heroes and neurons) [~](Qma2tQuYBhM5vGFq1cpUhyXPU57UVcvLiUNuw9hH63m9Cb)